Mohammad-Khayata-4441/VueTs_Dashboard/README.md

-# vue-3-starter
+# Vue_TS Dashboard

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 , Vite and TypeScript.

 ## Recommended IDE Setup